French breast implant boss arrested

 Earlier in January, leaks from a police document showed Mas admitting to lying about the quality of PIP's implants and describing the women filing complaints against him as just seeking money.
 The comments sparked public anger against him.

-PIP closed down in March 2010 after regulators discovered it was using a non-approved, industrial silicone gel, and pulled its implants off the market.
+PIP closed down in March 2010 after regulators discovered it was using a non-approved silicone gel, and pulled its implants off the market.

-Last month, the French government advised women with PIP implants to have them removed, and said it would pay for the operations in France, sparking alarm around the world.
+In December 2011, the French government advised women with PIP implants to have them removed, and said it would even pay for the operations in France, sparking alarm around the world.

-Officials in several other countries, including Britain and Brazil, have asked women to visit their doctors for checks.
+Governments in several other countries such as Britain and Brazil have asked women to visit their doctors for checks.

-France has called for tighter European Union regulations on medical devices in wake of the PIP affair, saying suppliers of prosthetics should require the same sort of authorization as manufacturers of prescription medicines.
+France has called for tighter European Union regulations on medical devices in wake of the PIP health scare, saying suppliers should be made to carry the same sort of authorisation as suppliers of prescription medicine.

 (Writing by Catherine Bremer; Editing by Alastair Macdonald)